-So that’s why it’s essential that executives identify the right qualities that make managers great when choosing its leaders.
+So that’s why it’s essential that executives identify the right qualities that make great managers when choosing their leaders.
 A company’s executives must reinforce the importance of these values when delivering the day-to-day direction for each team.
 It’s equally important that current management assess their own behavior and determine how to consistently improve for the best outcomes.

 The future of your business depends on it.